Word Counter guide

 What is the Word Counter doing with my inputs?

 In plain language: The tool splits plain text into word-like groups, counts the surrounding text structure, and estimates reading time at about 200 words per minute.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?